jhu-sheridan-libraries/ybpscript/README.md

 ```
 docker run -v /local/path/to/data:/app/data jhulibraries/ybpscript amalivre data/<marc_file>
+docker run -v C:/folder:/app/data jhulibraries/ybpscript amalivre data/<marc_file>
 ```

 Replace `/local/path/to/data` to the directory where the marc file is stored.
+Please note that Windows syntax varies (see above)
 Replace `<marc_file>` to the name of the marc file (including the .mrc extenstion)

 ## Developers Guide